anthonygam/Packet-Loss-Recovery/README.md

 [INFO] Sent final packet.
 ```

-When the client receives the final packet, they know they have all pieces of the file, so they are able to print it chunk by chunk as follows
+When the client receives the final packet, they know they have all pieces of the file, so they are able to print it chunk by chunk as follows (100 characters per chunk)

 ```
 ['The Transmission Control Protocol (TCP) is one of the main protocols of the Internet protocol suite.',